 The recent reforms include the following measures

-The fees for RUN form, INR 1000, is to be paid, irrespective of whether the company’s name is approved or not.
+- The fees for the RUN form, INR 1000, are to be paid, irrespective of whether the company’s name is approved or not.

 Director Identification Number (DIN)

 The new amendments by the MCA specify that a new company can apply for DIN only via SPICe forms by filling the details of the directors with the relevant proof of identity and address.